Ghr07h/hackthon_demo/README.md

 # hackthon_demo
-A simple agent demo from human-like work for pentest hackthon
+A simple agent demo for pentest/CTF hackthon